usharesoft/appcenter-docs/apis/en/source/pages/usertargetplatformsandformats/userTargetFormat_update.rst

 Please refer to :ref:`targetformat-object` for a complete list of all the ``target format`` attributes.

-.. warning:: Any target format that the user currently has access to that is not specified in the new target format list will be removed, this effectively de-activates those target platforms for the user.
+.. warning:: Any target format that the user currently has access to that is not specified in the new target format list will be removed, this effectively de-activates those target formats for the user.

 Security Summary
 ~~~~~~~~~~~~~~~~